hwdsl2/setup-ipsec-vpn/docs/clients.md

    If there is an error, check the output of `ifconfig` and replace `ppp0` above with `ppp1`, etc.

-Verify that your traffic is being routed properly:
+Once connected, verify that your traffic is being routed properly:
 ```
 wget -qO- http://whatismyip.akamai.com; echo
 ```